aviemet/useInertiaForm/README.md

 ```

-The above component produces the folowing HTML (assuming the TextInput component is the same as the example from the previous section):
+The above component produces the following HTML (assuming the TextInput component is the same as the example from the previous section):

 ```html
 <form>